-The Canon G7X Mark II is currently retailing for around $679 in the US which is about $1000 in New Zealand where I’m from.
+The Canon G7X Mark II is currently retailing for around $679 in the US.
+In New Zealand (where I’m from) it’s about $1000.

 I love this camera.
 It does everything I want a travel camera to do.
 I’m still undecided if it’s my “be-all-and-end-all” of compact cameras but for me, right now, it’s almost perfect.

-If you have any questions about the camera itself or if there’s anything else I may have left out let me know in the comments section below.
+If you have any questions about the camera let me know in the comments section below.